-Intermittent fasting is not a diet.
-It is a timed approach to eating.
-Unlike a dietary plan that restricts where calories come from, intermittent fasting does not specify what foods a person should eat or avoid.
-Intermittent fasting may have some health benefits, including weight loss, but is not suitable for everyone.
+Intermittent fasting is not a diet — it is a timed approach to eating.
+Unlike many other dietary plans, intermittent fasting does not specify which foods to eat or avoid.
+Intermittent fasting may be beneficial for health and weight management but is not suitable for everyone.

 Intermittent fasting is a popular method that people use to:

 - simplify their life

 - improve their overall health and well-being, such as by minimizing the effects of aging

 Though fasting is generally safe for most healthy, well-nourished people, it may not be appropriate for individuals who have any medical conditions.
 For those who may be able to safely fast according to their doctor, the following tips aim to help make the experience as easy and successful as possible.

 Typically, a person who starts intermittent fasting has a goal in mind.
 It may be to lose weight, improve overall health, or improve metabolic health.
 A person’s ultimate goal will help them determine the most suitable fasting method and work out how many calories and nutrients they need to consume.